FF:PLIN006 Element. mathemat. and stat.II - Course Information

 - Course objectives

 - Students will get acquainted with more substantial information from the field of mathematics and statistics that can be used during their studies.
 This seminar follows the course called “Essentials of mathematics and statistics for humanities, Pt.
-I” and is focused especially on probability and statistics, random entities, graphs and graph algorithms and essentials of sententional calculus.
+I” and is focused especially on probability, random entities, graphs and graph algorithms and essentials of sententional calculus.

 - Teaching methods